apache/doris/docker/README.md

     $ git clone https://github.com/apache/incubator-doris.git
     ```

+    You can remove the `.git` dir in `incubator-doris/` to make the dir size smaller.
+    So that the following generated docker image can be smaller.

-1. Copy Dockerfile
+2. Copy Dockerfile

     ```console
     $ cd /to/your/workspace/
     $ cp incubator-doris/docker/Dockerfile ./
     ```

-1. Download Oracle JDK(1.8+) RPM
+3. Download Oracle JDK(1.8+) RPM

     You need to download the Oracle JDK RPM, which can be found [here][1].
-And
-    rename it to `jdk.rpm`.
+    And rename it to `jdk.rpm`.

+4. Download nodejs

+    Download node-v14.8.0-linux-x64.tar.xz, which can be found [here][2].

 After preparation, your workspace should like this: